When I Was Puerto Rican by Esmeralda Santiago

 Format Read: Paperback

 My Rating: 4/5

-Each chapter is loosely titled and based on the memory of an incident in chronological order like the birth of a sibling, visiting a relative etc. We see the the narrative play out from young Esmeralda’s perspective which gives us an almost voyeuristic look at the adult Puerto Rican world around her.
-Scenarios are often presented in a way that Esmeralda as a child might not fully comprehend but we as readers get the benefit of analyzing through an adult lense.
-For example we see marital strife, US/Puerto Rico relations, gender tensions and sexual assault.
-My favorite chapter in particular follows a pre-election period when suddenly a barrage of nutrition and anti-poverty programs are unleashed upon the island often lead by white Americans without any knowledge of Puerto Rican culture (You should eat more lettuce and less rice and beans!) which results in some hilarious and some cringeworthy interactions, only for the programs to be cancelled once the election is over.
+Each chapter is loosely titled and based on the memory of an incident and arranged in chronological order like the birth of a sibling, visiting a relative etc. We see the the narrative play out from young Esmeralda’s perspective which gives us an almost sneak look at the adult Puerto Rican world around her.
+Scenarios are often presented in a way that Esmeralda as a child might not fully comprehend but we as readers get the benefit of analyzing through an adult lens.
+For example we see marital strife, Continental US and Puerto Rico relations, gender tensions and sexual assault.
+My favorite chapter in particular follows a pre-election period when suddenly a barrage of nutrition and anti-poverty programs are unleashed upon the island often lead by white Americans without any knowledge of Puerto Rican culture (You should eat more lettuce and less rice and beans!) which results in some hilarious and some cringe worthy interactions, only for the programs to be cancelled once the election is over.